 But no. A tile factory, operating as it might have a hundred years ago.

-Plucking one and lifting to my nose I took in that same heady scent the mist, hours earlier, had carried thick and heavy as honey.
+Plucking one and lifting to my nose I took in that same heady scent which the morning mist, a good few hours earlier, had carried thick and heavy as honey.
+Mystery solved.

 We were on the water till close to nine.
 Perfect day.